Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 #### Agent startup with password decryption

-In order to start the agent, you have first to decrypt the password and then place the decrypted value in the corresponding environment variable the agent is using.
+To start the agent, you must first decrypt the password and then place the decrypted value in the corresponding environment variable that the agent is using.

-The script below shows how to decrypt an encrypted password and place the value in the environment given as an argument of the script.
-Note that you will be prompt to enter the encryption key that have been used during the encryption phase.
+This script below shows how to decrypt an encrypted password and place the value in the environment given as an argument of the script.
+You will be prompt to enter the encryption key that have used during the encryption phase.
 If you don't supply the correct key, the password will not be decrypted.

 **decrypt.sh script content**: